-Philip is a teaching artist at the Alley Theatre and has served as a theatre consultant to the Kinder High School for the Performing and Visual Arts.
-His directing credits include the southwest regional premier of Carol Churchill’s Love and Information at Main Street Theater, 2016), Our Town (University of Houston, 2016), and Christopher Marlowe’s Doctor Faustus at the Classical Theatre Company.
+Philip is a teaching artist at the Alley Theatre and has served as a theater consultant to the High School for the Performing and Visual Arts.
+His directing credits include premiere of Carol Churchill’s Love and Information (Southwest regional premiere at Main Street Theater, 2016), Our Town (University of Houston, 2016), and Christopher Marlowe’s Doctor Faustus (Classical Theatre Company, Houston, 2014).
 Philip has also acted in Henry V at Main Street Theater and served as director, adaptor, and actor in the Prague Shakespeare Company production of The Duchess of Malfi.
-He received his B.A. in Theatre from the University of Houston.
+He received his B.A. in theater from the University of Houston (2006).

 Merrill is a visiting assistant professor of English at Colorado College.
 She received a Ph.D. in English from Washington University in St. Louis and received a B.A. in English and French from Rice University (2008) and an M.A. in English from McGill University (2010).
 Her articles include “The Chekhovian Point of View in Virginia Woolf’s To the Lighthouse,” Modern Language Quarterly, 2013, and “On Not ‘Not Knowing French’: T. S. Eliot’s Poems En Français,” Journal of Modern Literature, 2016.
 Her work has also appeared in the online “Shouts and Murmurs” section of The New Yorker, November 2015.